dharmatype/Bebas/README.md

 * Bebas Neue version 1.xxx (2010)
 Bebas Neue is re-designed from "Bebas" font for the same purpose.
 First released in 2010.
 Bebas Neue have same proportion and theory as original "Bebas" font.
-Bebas Neue is being distributed with SIL Open Font License 1.1

 * Bebas Neue Family (2014)
 [Font fabric](http://www.fontfabric.com/bebas-neue/) designed additional weights and glyphs.